-Summer Session II tuition and fees will be available on May 23 via MyPack Portal and are due by June 8.
-Please note: there is no payment plan available during the summer so all bills must be paid by June 8.
+Summer Session II tuition and fees will be available beginning May 22 via MyPack Portal and are due by June 7.
+Please note: there is no payment plan available during the summer so all bills must be paid by June 7.

 Use the links below to access resources available through the NC State Student Services Center for more information about your bill:

 Enroll in Direct Deposit